-The first librarian of the Barbour Library was Dr. James S, Irvin who served from1960-1966.
+The first librarian of the Barbour Library was Dr. James S. Irvin who served from1960-1966.
 Dr. Dikran Hadidian came in 1966 and served until his retirement in 1985.
 Dr. Stephen D. Crocco followed in 1987 and served until 1997 when he left to become the library director at Princeton Theological Seminary.
 Dr. Steve C. Perry began work in 1999 and served until 2006.
 He was the first library director to also hold the title Donald G. Miller Librarian.
-Dr. Sharon A. Taylor has held the position since 2007.
+Dr. Sharon A. Taylor held the position from 2007-2014.

 The core of the present library collection is composed of the materials from those libraries as well as books from their predecessor schools.
 In 1826, the Reverend Joseph Kerr, first Professor of Theology of Allegheny Theological Seminary purchased the first volumes for that school’s library with his own money.
 In 1830 the Reverend Allen Ditchfield Campbell visited England and Scotland on behalf of Western Theological Seminary and acquired over 2000 volumes for that school’s collection.
 These initial purchases, along with gifts and purchases over the years, helped develop an historic collection particularly rich in Reformed theology, church history and Bible.
 More recent collecting has also emphasized missions and global Christianity, ethics, and American religious history.

 With almost 300,000 volumes, 88,000 micro forms, over 800 periodical subscriptions, and a growing collection of electronic resources, the Clifford E. Barbour Library now contains the largest theological collection in the three-state region, and is among the largest of stand-alone seminary libraries in the country.
 The Library also houses a variety of special collection materials, the most significant being:

 - The John M. Mason Memorial Collection, consisting of rare theological works dating from the Reformation.